 On the other hand, a spate of litigation that takes advantage of the fuzziness of current law, as well as the lack of seriousness that some businesses have placed on being compliant does nothing to educate people on what accessibility means and why it is important to achieve.
-It makes people feel like shutting down instead.
 It breeds resentment — between the businesses and these hyper-litigious individuals and between the general public and the accessibility cause.
 Suddenly, these laws are seen as needless, arbitrary, and expensive.
 They become another tax on the small business once the larger pockets have been picked.

 How Did We Get Here?